edgedb/edgedb/docs/reference/protocol/index.rst

 To switch a server from the *error* state into the *idle* state, a :ref:`ref_protocol_msg_sync` message must be sent by the client.

-In the command phase, the server expects the client to send one of the following messages:

-:ref:`ref_protocol_msg_parse`
-    Instructs the server to parse the provided command text for execution.
-    The server responds with a :ref:`ref_protocol_msg_parse_complete` message containing the unique identifier of the statement :ref:`type descriptor
-    <ref_proto_typedesc>`, as well as the type descriptor data.

-:ref:`ref_protocol_msg_execute`
-    Execute the provided command text, assuming prior knowledge of the :ref:`type descriptor <ref_proto_typedesc>` data.
-This is often used upon the same command text right after a :ref:`ref_protocol_msg_parse` message, or a single-step execute with cached type descriptor data.

-    Client sends type descriptor ids in this query.
-If type descriptors match server's knowledge, the server executes the command text directly, and responds with zero or more :ref:`ref_protocol_msg_data` messages, followed by a :ref:`ref_protocol_msg_command_complete` message.

-    If type descriptors mismatch, the server re-parses the command text, and sends :ref:`ref_protocol_msg_command_data_description`.
-The client is
-    expected to adjust the request data and send :ref:`ref_protocol_msg_execute` again.

-Each of the messages could contain one or more EdgeQL commands in the same text string.
-If more than one EdgeQL command is found in a single message, the server will treat the commands as an EdgeQL script.
-EdgeQL scripts are always atomic, they will be executed in an implicit transaction block if no explicit transactions are started beforehand.
-Therefore, EdgeQL scripts have limitations on the EdgeQL commands they could contain:

-* Transaction control commands are not allowed, like ``start transaction``, ``commit``, ``declare savepoint``, or ``rollback to savepoint``.
-* Non-transactional commands, like ``create database`` or ``configure instance`` are not allowed.

 .. _ref_protocol_dump_flow: